Mars Hill Baptist Church

-Mars Hill Baptist Church, also known as Fries Memorial Moravian Church, is a historic African-American Baptist church located at Winston-Salem, Forsyth County, North Carolina.
-It was built in 1915, and is a "T"-shaped brick building with corner tower in the Gothic Revival style.
-Also on the property is the parsonage; a one-story, pebble-dash finished Queen Anne style dwelling.
+Mars Hill Baptist Church, also known as Fries Memorial Moravian Church, is a historic African-American Baptist church.
+It is located at Winston-Salem, Forsyth County, North Carolina, and was built in 1915.
+It is a T-shaped brick building with corner tower in the Gothic Revival style.
+Also on the property is the parsonage; a one-story, pebble-dash finished Queen Anne-style dwelling.
 It has a high hipped roof, a central hipped dormer, and a hipped-roof full-front porch supported by fluted columns.
 It was originally built for a white Moravian congregation, until the Mars Hill Baptist Church congregation purchased the building in 1944 for $4,000.

 It was listed on the National Register of Historic Places in 1999.